General Cthulhu Wars strategy

 The Capture spree is not the only use for late Power, but almost every faction in the game can do it and some can do similarly devastating, more exotic things to the powerless at the end of the Action Phase.
 As a consequence, in economic terms, the marginal value of each unit of Power increases geometrically.

 The inherent tradeoff of spending Power is especially salient when you have the opportunity to spend some extra Power on your initiative step: Moving multiple Units at once, Battling as an Unlimited Action, chaining Actions as Yellow Sign, Summoning multiple Monsters as Black Goat, etc. Generally speaking, don’t do that.
+Instead, try to get your opponents to waste Power defending themselves from you.

-Decisive action is not normally rewarded in CW.
+CW tempts you to overspend.
+Paradoxically, the game rewards the player who takes the initiative and punishes the player who acts decisively.
 For example, a Gate is equally useful regardless of when in the Action Phase you build it.
 Building it earlier in the turn does not help you.
 In fact, building it earlier is more dangerous, because it brings you closer to zero Power faster than opponents who spend less.

 Power is both “money” and “action points”, rolled into one.
 In this game, the conservation of Power by cheap Actions is an important strategic speculation and often preferable to decisive action.
 It will raise the value of Power, but it can require sacrifice.